 Welcome to The Vintage Kitchen!

 It’s the oldest room in the house, that kitchen of yours and mine.
 There among all the aromas of food and flowers lingers a shy, steady scent of mystery and long-ago stories.
-Can you smell it?
+Can you breathe it in?
 If you are quiet enough you can hear it too.
 Those muffled whisperings… the laughter… the comfortable conversation… the clinking of dishes and glasses and silverware from the activity of all those who have come to cook in the kitchen before us.

 Hey there, I’m Katherine!